Information pollution: Cultural factors

-Cultural factors have contributed to information pollution:

-Information has been seen traditionally as a good thing.
-We are used to statements like “you cannot have too much information”, “the more information the better” and “knowledge is power”.
-The publishing and marketing industries have become used to printing many copies of books, magazines and brochures regardless of customer demand, just in case they are needed.
+Traditionally, information has been seen positively.
+People are accustomed to statements like "you cannot have too much information", "the more information the better", and "knowledge is power".
+The publishing and marketing industries have become used to printing many copies of books, magazines, and brochures regardless of customer demand, just in case they are needed.

-New technologies that made it easier for information to reach everyone democratised information sharing.
-This is perceived as a sign of progress and individual empowerment, as well as a positive step to bridge the divide between the information poor and the information rich.
-However, it also has the effect of increasing the volume of distracting information.
-This makes it more difficult to distinguish valuable information from noise.
-The continuous use of advertising in websites, technologies, newspapers, and every day life is known as "cultural pollution".
+Democratised information sharing is an example of a new technology that has made it easier for information to reach everyone.
+Such technologies are perceived as a sign of progress and individual empowerment, as well as a positive step to bridge the digital divide.
+However, they also increase the volume of distracting information, making it more difficult to distinguish valuable information from noise.
+The continuous use of advertising in websites, technologies, newspapers, and everyday life is known as "cultural pollution".

 Information technology

 Technological advances of the 20th century and, in particular, the internet play a key role in the increase of information pollution.
-Blogs, social networks, personal websites and mobile technology all contribute to increased “noise".
+Blogs, social networks, personal websites, and mobile technology all contribute to increased "noise".
 The level of pollution may depend on the context.
-For example, e-mail is likely to cause more information pollution in a corporate setting.
-Mobile phones are likely to be particularly disruptive in a confined space like a train carriage.
+For example, e-mail is likely to cause more information pollution in a corporate setting, whereas mobile phones are likely to be particularly disruptive in a confined space shared by multiple people, such as a train carriage.